freebasic/fbc/FreeBASIC/readme.txt

       and should be available by default on all modern distros.

     - When using the gfx routines, the dependencies will increase.
-FreeBASIC gfx programs will also need libX11, libXext, libXpm and libXxf86vm to be installed on the host system to be executed.
-This is usually not a problem as long as there's an X11 server installed in the system (XFree86 or X.org both provide these libs).
+FreeBASIC gfx programs will also need libX11, libXext, libXpm, libXrender and libXrandr to be installed on the host system to be executed.
+This is usually not a problem as long as there's a recent X11 server installed in the system (at least XFree86 4.3.0 or any X.org version).

     - If having a working X11 installation is enough to run FreeBASIC gfx programs, it may be not enough to compile them; you may need to install the X11